Improving spam protection

 When a spammer impersonates your email address, you can often end up with a lot of bounced mail being returned to you, bombarding you with backscatter spam.
 By default we move these mails into your Spam folder.
-You can adjust this setting to do nothing, or to discard these mails.
-If you send mail using non-Fastmail servers, you can add their hostnames to the SMTP hosts used field which ensures we don't incorrectly classify your mail as bounce spam.
+You can adjust this setting to do nothing or to discard these mails if you'd prefer.
+If you send mail using non-Fastmail servers, you can add their hostnames to the SMTP hosts used field, which will make sure we don't incorrectly mark your mail as bounce spam.

 Your personal spam database

 Everybody's spam is different.
-When you report spam that's slipped through our filters, or non-spam that we've mistakenly classified, we feed this information into a database that's tuned just for you.
-We also automatically train this with spam you've deleted permanently from your spam folder, and non-spam you've moved to your Archive folder or replied to.
+When you report spam that's slipped through our filters, or non-spam that we've mistakenly flagged, we feed this information into a database that's tuned just for you.
+We also automatically train this with spam you've deleted permanently from your Spam folder, and non-spam you've moved out of your Spam folder.